qiskit-community/qiskit-cold-atom/docs/tutorials/schemas.rst

     }

-The ``PUT`` method of the web API will then handle this request and process it further.
+The ``POST`` method of the web API will then handle this request and process it further.
 In the case of the atomic mixtures backend the backend should perform the following tasks.

 - Verify the provided ``access_token``.